JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7902 days**.

-And here is a just a random fact -  **A person that is struck by lightning has a greater chance of developing motor neurone disease**.
+And here is a just a random fact -  **It is possible to lead a cow upstairs but not downstairs**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)